laper01/messangerBot/README.md

     Note: You may see some app name regulation if you don't meet it.
 For example: Name must start with a letter, end with a letter or digit and can only contain lowercase letters, digits, and dashes

 Once you created your Heroku app successfully, you could see a deployment address for your app like https://<your-heroku-app-name>.herokuapp.com/.
 You can note it down for the coming webhook setting.

-###Step 3: Fill in Environment Variables to Heroku​
+### Step 3: Fill in Environment Variables to Heroku

 Config the environment variables of your Heroku app with the following commands: heroku config:set -a <your-heroku-app-name> <ENV_KEY_01>=<ENV_VALUE_01>.